 Dr. Brooks holds a B.A. in history and secondary education from Gordon College.
-She taught 7th and 8th grade social studies for five years in New Hampshire, Connecticut, and Virginia.
+She taught 7th and 8th grade social studies for five years in New Hampshire, Connecticut and Virginia.
 She earned a M.A. in social studies education from the University of Connecticut before completing her doctoral work at the University of Virginia.
 Her research focuses on the fostering and display of historical understanding in the social studies classroom.
-Dr. Brooks’ scholarship has been published in Theory and Research in Social Education, Social Studies: Research and Practice, and The Journal of Social Studies Research.
+Dr. Brooks’ scholarship has been published in Theory and Research in Social Education, Social Studies: Research and Practice, The History Teacher and The Journal of Social Studies Research.
 She has presented at state and national conferences and is a member of the National Council for the Social Studies and the American Educational Research Association.

 Ayanna F. Brown, Ph.D.